himselfv/tasks-ig/readme.md

 It would be nice to simply run this from the browser extension or local files, but Google APIs need an origin hostname.

 **Plan B:** Find someone who hosts it and use their instance (if you trust them).

+You can show your self-hosted extension in a Firefox sidebar.
+Use the extension in the `webpanel` folder and set the URL in the options.
+Or simply open your URL in a [AiOS](http://firefox.exxile.net/aios/features.php) Multipanel Sidebar.

 ### Local file